codacy/docs/docs/coverage/repositories/pull-requests.md

 ## Commits tab

 The **Commits** tab displays an overview of each commit included in the pull request, such as the status and coverage metrics for each commit.

+Click a specific commit to see [detailed information about that commit](commits.md#info).

 ![Commits tab](images/pull-requests-tab-commits.png)